Neural Ray-Tracing: Learning Surfaces and Reflectance for Relighting and View Synthesis: Conclusion

 \section{Conclusion}

-Our work bridges the gap between recent MLP-based approaches for neural rendering which rely on a more complicated pipeline and traditional physically-based rendering approaches.
+The proposed explicit modelling of analytic and learned components allows us to directly model light transport, and allows for efficient surface intersections, permitting approximations of soft-shadows, accurate surface reconstruction and fast higher-order light computations.
+As such, our work bridges the gap between recent MLP-based approaches for neural rendering which rely on a more decomposable pipeline and traditional physically-based rendering approaches.
 We show that it is possible to combine concepts from conventional, physically-based, inverse-rendering methods with high-fidelity scene representations via neural networks.
-We hope this work motivates follow-up future work into physically-based rendering with embedded neural components where current theory cannot fill in the gaps.
-We further envision future neural rendering methods to depart from the volumetric models that is central to a large body of existing methods in neural rendering, making today's methods inefficient, uninterpretable, and challenging to integrate with the rich set of tools and methods developed in traditional rendering approaches -- limitations that the proposed method makes steps towards lifting.
+We hope future neural rendering methods to move towards more explainable learned components, which are currently modelled as block box MLPs in a large body of existing methods in neural rendering, making today's methods more inefficient, uninterpretable, and challenging to integrate with the rich set of tools and methods developed in traditional rendering approaches -- limitations that the proposed method makes steps towards lifting.

 { }